Memetics

 2 Invasive arguments

-In ecology we have invasive species.
-In rhetoric we have invasive arguments.
+In ecology, we have invasive species.
+In rhetoric, we have invasive arguments.
 I am collecting a library of these.

 3 Belief

-Is belief a thing related to true states of the world, or it is a pure signifier of group membership, or something else again?
+Is belief related to true states of the world, or is it a pure signifier of group membership, or something else again?
 Surely belief is a complicated phenomenon, but working out what aggregate of causes underlies any given belief is difficult for us for any given instance.
 The experience of having a belief is the same, as seen from inside our skulls regardless of what causes it.

 3.1 The function of belief in individuals